go-gota/gota/README.md

 )
 ```

-You can also load the data directly fromother formats.
+You can also load the data directly from other formats.
 The base loading function takes some records in the
 form `[][]string` and returns a new DataFrame from there: